freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 1200.1

-Now it should replace either those two words with `woof`.
-Change again with that command you entered before that searches for `dog` or `woof` words.
+Now it should replace either of those two words with `woof`.
+Check it again with that command you entered before that searches for `dog` or `woof` words.

 #### HINTS

+- You can use the up arrow in the terminal to find previously entered commands
 - Enter `./translate.sh kitty_ipsum_1.txt | grep --color -E 'dog[a-z]*|woof[a-z]*'` in the terminal

 ## 1210. ./translate.sh kitty_1 | grep --color -E meow[a-z]cat[a-z]

 ### 1210.1

+It replaced `meowzer` that time.
 To be sure it replaced all the words in the file, enter the same command but check for `meow` or `cat` words in the same way.

 #### HINTS